dan-fahey/party/README.md

-# politics
+# party
-Various scripts for my Labour Party work
+Miscellaneous scripts for the Party